The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Introduction

-Moreover, we show other examples where the edge lengths obey some other distributions.
-If the edge lengths are mutually independent and obey the standard exponential distribution, we show how to compute the exact value of $\Pr[X_{\rm MAX}\le x]$.
-Previously, this have not been known that there is an algorithm that finishes in polynomial time with respect to the size of $G$ even when the treewidth of $G$ is bounded by a constant.
-We next consider more general continuous distribution for the random edge lengths, where we can obtain the value of $\Pr[X_{uv}\le x]$ and its derivative of arbitrary order for $uv\in E$ by an oracle.
-In case we can assume that edge length distributions satisfy certain conditions, we can use the Taylor approximation for $\Pr[X_{uv}\le x]$.
-Then, we show that the problem of computing $\Pr[X_{\rm MAX}\le x]$ is fixed parameter tractable if we choose treewidth $k$, additive error $\epsilon'$ and $x$ as the parameter, where $x$ is the bound of the longest path length.
-These are the examples showing that our technique can be applied to the standard exponentially distributed edge lengths and the Taylor approximation.
-We here extend the result of \cite{AOSY2009} to the graphs with constant treewidth.
+Next, we show more examples where the edge lengths follow other distributions.
+If the edge lengths are mutually independent and follow the standard exponential distribution, we present how to compute the exact value of $\Pr[X_{\rm MAX}\le x]$.
+Previously, no polynomial time algorithm has been known even in case the treewidth of $G$ is bounded by a constant.
+We next consider more general continuous distribution for the random edge lengths.
+In this setting, we obtain the value of $\Pr[X_{uv}\le x]$ and its derivative of arbitrary order for $uv\in E$ by an oracle.
+If the edge length distributions satisfy certain conditions, we can use the Taylor approximation for $\Pr[X_{uv}\le x]$.
+We show that the problem of computing $\Pr[X_{\rm MAX}\le x]$ is fixed parameter tractable if we choose treewidth $k$, additive error $\epsilon'$, and $x$ as the parameter.
+Our technique applies to the standard exponentially distributed edge lengths and the Taylor approximation, which extends the result of \cite{AOSY2009} to the graphs with constant treewidth.
 Note that the maximum antichain size of the incidence graph can be $\Omega(n)$ even if $G$ has constant treewidth.